Salvum fac populum tuum, WAB 40

-Salvum fac populum tuum ("O Lord, save thy people"), WAB 40, is a motet composed by Anton Bruckner in 1884.
+Salvum fac populum tuum ("O Lord, save thy people"; literally "Make your people safe"), WAB 40, is a motet composed by Anton Bruckner in 1884.

 History

 The motet, based on a few verses of the Te Deum, was composed on 14 November 1884, presumably on request of Franz Xaver Witt for the Cecilian society.
 The manuscript is archived at the Österreichische Nationalbibliothek.
-The motet was first published in band IV/2, pp. 496-497 of the Göllerich/Auer biography.
+The motet was first published in band IV/2, pp. 496–497 of the Göllerich/Auer biography.
 It is put in Band XXI/31 of the Gesamtausgabe.

 Music

 The 57-bar motet in F major for choir a cappella, is based on the verses "Salvum fac populum tuum" till "Quem ad modum speravimus in te." of the Te Deum.

-This, for Bruckner a quite unique composition, which uses the same verses as part 4 of his Te Deum, alternates passages in unison, in Falsobordone and in polyphony.
+This, a unique composition for Bruckner, which uses the same verses as part 4 of his Te Deum, alternates passages in unison, in Falsobordone and in polyphony.

 Discography

 There are a few recordings of Bruckner's Salvum fac populum tuum: